logo

 The spines of tenrecs also act as a communication device.

-Just like grasshoppers and crickets, they use a method called stridulation to communicate among their family group.
+Similar to grasshoppers and crickets, they use a method called stridulation to communicate within their family group.
 They generate high-pitched vibrations by rubbing the special spines located on their backs.

-These vibrations can only be heard and understood by other tenrecs only.
-The tenrecs are the only animal that looks like a mouse and makes such vibrations.
+These vibrations can only be heard and understood by other tenrecs.
+Tenrecs are the only animals that resemble mice and produce such vibrations.

 The spines of tenrecs also act as a communication device.